Namenega/namenega/README.md

 🔸 C and C++. <br />
 🔸 I have some bases on Docker and K8's. <br />

-## Currently doing an internship at Deloitte in Cloud Cybersecurity
+## Ex-intern at Deloitte in Cloud Cybersecurity
 🔸 AWS ~Cloud Practitioner Level. <br />
 🔸 Python (boto3). <br />

+## Security Consultant at Eviden

 <!-- Languages && Tools START-->